Best daily deals

 How we choose the best noise canceling headphones for flying on airplanes

-Through consulting our staff’s extensive knowledge and comparing all of our objective tests, we’ve selected the best noise canceling headphones for flying on airplanes.
+We’ve selected the best noise canceling headphones for flying on airplanes by consulting our staff’s extensive knowledge and comparing all of our objective tests.
 The Best list here is not representative of a single individual’s opinions.
-Rather, it is the culmination of our shared expertise as an organization, as informed by objective measurements and reviews.
-For this list, we consider the variable and unique needs of individual travelers with particular features that are necessary criteria to meet.
-To name a couple of features, we look for good noise canceling, comfort, and connectivity.
+Instead, it is the culmination of our shared expertise as an organization, as informed by objective measurements and reviews.
+For this list, we consider individual travelers’ variable and unique needs with necessary features.
+For example, we look for good noise canceling, comfort, and connectivity.

 Why you should trust SoundGuys